RemoteSocietyNow-ohtu/remotesocietynow/README.md

 [Calculations and coefficients used in the aplication](https://github.com/RemoteSocietyNow-ohtu/remotesocietynow/tree/master/server/services/calculations)

-[Sreadsheet with parameters and calculations for the corporate and personal calculators](https://docs.google.com/spreadsheets/d/1Webbfedw-tmu-4WKUP6FB50YgrQR_gDCCqT1QPpErhA/edit#gid=0).
+[Spreadsheet with parameters and calculations for the corporate and personal calculators](https://docs.google.com/spreadsheets/d/1Webbfedw-tmu-4WKUP6FB50YgrQR_gDCCqT1QPpErhA/edit#gid=0).
 These have been used as basis for calculations used in the application.
 Updating the spreadsheet won't update the application.

 ## Technologies and platforms ##
 ⋅⋅⋅NodeJS Backend